Pierre-Emerick Aubameyang: 2018–2019: Debut season, Premier League Golden Boot

 Aubameyang scored his first goal of the following season in a 3–2 away win over Cardiff City on 2 September 2018.
-After a flick from Alexandre Lacazette, Aubameyang took a touch before curling the ball past the Cardiff goalkeeper.
-Aubameyang's strike from outside the box ended his personal run of 76 consecutive goals from inside the box in club football and was also his 150th goal in league football.
-Aubameyang made his European debut for Arsenal, in the 4–2 home win over Vorskla Poltava, scoring two goals, before being substituted for Mesut Özil in the 57th minute.
-Aubameyang's goals meant that he had been directly involved in 12 goals in 10 appearances for Arsenal at the Emirates Stadium.
+His strike from outside the box ended his personal run of 76 consecutive goals from inside the box in club football and was also his 150th goal in league football.
+Aubameyang made his European debut for Arsenal, in the 4–2 home win over Vorskla Poltava, scoring two goals while playing for 57 minutes.
 By October 2018, Aubameyang had tallied 16 goals in Premier League play since joining Arsenal in February.
-According to Opta statistics, that gave him a minutes per goal ratio of 104.6, which set the record for the best minutes per goal ratio in Premier League history (minimum 10 goals).
+According to Opta statistics, that gave him a minutes-per-goal ratio of 104.6, which set the record for the best minutes-per-goal ratio in Premier League history (minimum 10 goals).

 Aubameyang became the first player to reach 10 goals in the Premier League that season, following a brace in Arsenal's 4–2 victory over Tottenham Hotspur in the North London derby on 2 December.
-Aubameyang scored the Gunners' opening goal from the penalty spot and later curled a shot past Hugo Lloris in the second-half; he also grabbed an assist for Arsenal's fourth goal, which was Lucas Torreira's first goal for the club.
-The victory took Arsenal above Tottenham in the Premier League on goal difference.

-Aubameyang scored his first Arsenal hat-trick in the club's 4–2 win over Valencia on 9 May 2019.
-Aubameyang also set up the Gunners' second goal, scored by Alexandre Lacazette.
-Aubameyang's hat-trick meant that Arsenal reached the Europa League final, making it the club's second European final in thirteen years.
-It also saw him become the first Arsenal player to score a hat-trick in the semi-finals of a European competition.
+He also assisted a goal as Arsenal rose above Tottenham in the Premier League on goal difference.
+He scored his first Arsenal hat-trick in a 4–2 win over Valencia on 9 May 2019 as the club reached the Europa League final.
+He was the first Arsenal player to score a hat-trick in the semi-finals of a European competition.